In this guide we’ll look at the best pocket hole jigs.

 The Wolfcraft 4642000 Undercover Jig Set comes with everything you need for your project in a handy carry case.

-The jig has 4 positive depth stops so covers all standard board thicknesses.
+The pocket jig set has 4 positive depth stops so covers all standard board thicknesses.
 The jig itself is portable and can be clamped directly to your workpiece.

 For clean and secure results, you may want to consider using specific pocket hole screws.